Q&A's

 Who is Trans Camp for?

-It's for two spirit, trans, and nonbinary adults, using a broad definition of "two spirit", "trans" and, "nonbinary".
+It's for trans, nonbinary, and Two Spirit adults, using a broad definition of "trans" and, "nonbinary".
 If you think that's you, that's you!Most people at camp will probably be based in Montana, but those from neighboring states are very welcome, especially if it is difficult to access trans community where you live.
-For example, last camp included folks from Idaho and Utah!
+For example, we've had campers from Idaho, Washington, and Utah!

 When is it?

-Friday, September 20th to Sunday, September 22nd!You can arrive between 4pm-7pm on Friday.
-Later is OK if you're confident in your ability to set up a tent in low/no light, but coming earlier is always advised so that you can meet folks before sunset!
-We leave by 12pm (noon) on Sunday.
+Friday, September 4th to Monday, September 7th.You can arrive between 4pm-8pm on Friday.
+Later in the evening is OK if you're confident in your ability to set up a tent in low/no light, but coming earlier is always advised so that you can meet folks before sunset!
+We leave by 12pm (noon) on Monday.

 Where is it?

-Trans Camp 2 will be in the Custer Gallatin National Forest, about 45 minutes from Bozeman, 2 hrs from Butte, 3 hrs from Billings, 3.5 hrs and from Missoula and Great Falls.
-See more information about the Custer Gallatin National Forest here!I don't give the exact location except to accepted applicants, for safety.
+Trans Camp will be in the Custer Gallatin National Forest in Montana, around 1 hour from Bozeman, 3 hours from Billings, and 3.5 hours from Missoula.We don't give the exact location except to accepted applicants, for safety.

 How do I apply?

-Submit the form here before the end of day August 28th. <3
+Submit the sign-up form here before Wednesday, August 5th!

 What will it be like there?